malahx/QuickMods/README.md

 QuickMods are very small plugins which add a small feature.

 Features:
+* Pause: pause the game when you escape it.
-* PrecisionControl: force precision control at flight loading
+* PrecisionControl: force precision control at flight loading, it also adds notification when you toggle precision control mode.
-* Revert: disable revert when you pass the atmosphere
+* Revert: disable revert when you pass the atmosphere.
-* Scroll: scroll the R&D view when click mouse
+* Scroll: scroll the R&D view when click mouse.
-* StopWarp: stop warp when vessel situation change
+* StopWarp: stop warp when vessel situation change.
-* VesselNames: add a new vessel name when you create a new vessel in the VAB
+* VesselNames: add a new vessel name when you create a new vessel in the VAB.

 All the features are disabled by default.
 To enable them, go to Settings -> Mods -> QuickMods -> Choose what you want.